CESSProject/doc-v2/consensus-miner/running.md

 # Questions & Answers

 1. I don't want to expose my IP address on the chain.
-What should I do?
+What should I do?</br>

    During the cess config set process, you can set your endpoint with a domain name.
 For example, if your registered domain is tee-xxx.cess.cloud, you can enter http://tee-xxx.cess.cloud when setting the endpoint.
 The script will then ask you if you want to enable one-click domain proxy.
 You can enter y to enable it, as shown below: